Blogger and freelance writer from the northeast coast of England.

 It was dark when I got to the camp, which lies on a lonely stretch of B road, where signposts are rare and street lighting is nonexistent.
 In a fitting metaphor, though, a string of fairy lights marks the camp’s location; a light of hope on a very dark road.
 Several tents were pitched on the grass verge, and beyond there were camper vans and parked cars.
 My 225-mile drive was at an end.

-As I walked along the road towards the lights, I heard someone at one of the vans, so I approached and introduced myself as a partisan visitor.
-I was welcomed, and taken to one of a pair of huge ex-army tents that could have come straight from the set of M*A*S*H. Inside, a dozen or so people were gathered on a settee and an assortment of chairs.
+As I walked along the road towards the lights, I heard someone in one of the vans, so I approached and introduced myself as a partisan visitor.
+I was welcomed and taken to one of a pair of huge ex-army tents that could have come straight from the set of M*A*S*H. Inside, a dozen or so people were gathered on a settee and an assortment of chairs.
 After introductions, and a welcome mug of tea, I settled into my first night among a group of people who were complete strangers to me, but who immediately made me feel very welcome.
 A generator provides electricity to the camp, but on that first night, this was switched off to save fuel and a dozen candles were lit on the table, generating a cosy ambience and adding to the warmth.

 My First Night